Apostolic Vicariate of Kiang-nan: History

 In 1736 the imperial state commenced a persecution which lasted a whole century.
-Fr.
 Tristan of Athemis was the first priest arrested.
-The superior of the mission, Father Anthony Joseph Henriquez, was pursued and surrendered on 21 December 1747.
+The superior of the mission, Anthony Joseph Henriquez, was pursued and surrendered on 21 December 1747.
 Both missionaries were strangled in Suzhou 17 September 1748.
 The process of their beatification was lengthy.

-Three Jesuit missionaries followed in Jiangnan, viz., Fathers Ignatius Perez, Martin Correa and Godefroy of Lambeckhoven, named Bishop of Nan-king on 15 May 1752, and consecrated at Macau on 22 July 1756.
+Three Jesuit missionaries followed in Jiangnan: Ignatius Perez, Martin Correa and Godefroy of Lambeckhoven, named Bishop of Nan-king on 15 May 1752, and consecrated at Macau on 22 July 1756.
 He remained thirty years at Jiangnan with two Chinese Jesuit priests, Mark Kwan and John Yau.
-It is related that in 1784 Bishop Godefroy entered Suzhou as a chair-dealer to ordain some new priests.
-He died on 22 May 1787, but not before sorrowfully proclaiming, as bishop, the dissolution of his own Society.
-Before his death he obtained the favor of re-entering the Society, yet surviving in Russia.
+It is related that in 1784, Godefroy entered Suzhou as a chair-dealer to ordain some new priests.
+He died on 22 May 1787, but not before proclaiming, as bishop, the dissolution of his own Society.
+Before his death he obtained the favor of re-entering the Society yet surviving in Russia.

-For the next fifty years only Chinese priests conducted the Jiangnan mission.
-In 1830, two Portuguese Lazarists, Fathers Maranda and Henriquez, arrived in Jiangnan.
-From 1835 to 1840 Father Ferdinand Faivre and Peter Lavaissière made temporary sojourns in the mission.
-In reality, from 1787 to the return of the Jesuits in 1840, Jiangnan was governed by native priests, who kept alive the Catholic Faith.
+For the next fifty years only, Chinese priests conducted the Jiangnan mission.
+In 1830, two Portuguese Lazarists, Maranda and Henriquez, arrived in Jiangnan.
+From 1835 to 1840, Ferdinand Faivre and Peter Lavaissière made temporary sojourns in the mission.
+In reality, from 1787 to the return of the Jesuits in 1840, Jiangnan was governed by native priests.

-In 1833 Gaietano Peres-Pereira was made Bishop of Jiangnan, and resided at Beijing, relegating his powers to Father Henriquez, a Lazarist like himself residing at Macau.
-On 1 October 1838, Monsignor Peres, last Bishop of Nan-king, conferred the powers of vicar-general to Father Louis de Besi, named in 1841 Vicar-Apostolic of Shandong and administrator of the diocese of Nanjing and consecrated titular Bishop of Canopus.
-He arrived at Jiangnan in 1842, and obtained some French Jesuits from Propaganda Fide, and from Father Roothan, then General of the Society of Jesus.
-Fathers Gotteland, Benjamin Brueye and François left Europe on 28 April 1840.
+In 1833 Gaietano Peres-Pereira was made Bishop of Jiangnan, and resided at Beijing, relegating his powers to Henriquez, a Lazarist like himself residing at Macau.
+On 1 October 1838, Peres, last Bishop of Nan-king, conferred the powers of vicar-general to Louis de Besi, named in 1841 Vicar-Apostolic of Shandong and administrator of the diocese of Nanjing and consecrated titular Bishop of Canopus.
+He arrived at Jiangnan in 1842, and obtained some French Jesuits from Propaganda Fide, and from Roothan, then General of the Society of Jesus.
+Gotteland, Benjamin Brueye and François left Europe on 28 April 1840.